Resurgent Spieth 3rd-round leader at Colonial over Kokrak

-FORT WORTH, Texas (AP) — Jordan Spieth knows how to finish right out of the rough, and still had the lead after three rounds at Colonial.
+FORT WORTH, Texas (AP) — Jordan Spieth knows how to finish out of the rough, and still had the lead after three rounds at Colonial.

 After hitting his final drive Saturday into the thick grass on an incline right of the No. 18 fairway, Spieth recovered with an approach to 8 feet before rolling in the birdie putt that gave him the solo lead again over playing partner Jason Kokrak in the final group at the the Charles Schwab Challenge.

-Local favorite Spieth had his second consecutive round of 4-under 66 to get to 15 under at Colonial, where he was the 2016 champion and has been a runner-up two times.
-He led by one stroke over Kokrak, who had matched him for the lead with four birdies in a six-hole stretch before his closing par in his round of 66.
+Spieth had his second consecutive round of 4-under 66 to get to 15 under at Colonial.
+That put up one stroke ahead of Kokrak, who had matched him for the lead with four birdies in a six-hole stretch before a closing par in his round of 66.

+“It’s never easy to win out here.
+It’s a Saturday,” Speith said.
+“It’s one of those where you would like to separate yourself and get a big lead, but then he’s going to go make those putts on the back nine, and he’s a player that plays with a lot of confidence.
+Colonial is a great setting for a good finish.”

 The resurgent Spieth has the 54-hole lead for a PGA Tour best-matching fourth time this season, all in a span of 11 tournaments.
 That stretch includes his win at the Valero Texas Open, the first time he had won since the 2017 British Open.